gcermsu/cvat-geospatial-scripts/README.md

 # CVAT Geospatial Tools
-This repository contains scripts for converting between CVAT-compatible file formats and geospatial rasters.
+A small collection of helper scripts for working with geospatial data in CVAT (Computer Vision Annotation Tool).
+These scripts are designed to convert GeoTIFF files to PNG images, extract georeferencing metadata, and convert CVAT annotations to geo-referenced GeoTIFF files.

-These scripts have been tested with Python 3.8.19.
+These scripts have been tested with 3.8.19.

 ## Usage